Gheorghe Bogdan-Duică: Postwar period and legacy

 At that point, following the union of Transylvania with Romania and the creation of the University of Cluj, he was named a professor in the history of modern Romanian literature, proposed by Sextil Pușcariu.
 He served as dean of the literature and philosophy faculty in 1919–1920, as rector of the university in 1927–1928, and as vice rector in 1928–1929.
 He never earned a doctorate, although he did supervise numerous dissertations.
 He was a commander of the Order of the Crown, as well as an Officier de l'Instruction Publique.
 He became a titular member of the Romanian Academy in 1919.
 In 1919, at the first election following the union, he was chosen to represent his university in the Romanian Senate as a member of the Peasants' Party.
 Although he had led the party's Transylvania wing, he resigned during the acrimonious merger negotiations with the PNR, which led to the creation of the National Peasants' Party in 1926.
 Subsequently, he migrated to the National Liberal Party.

 In a 1922 biography of Ion Ionescu de la Brad, he classified the latter as "the first Romanian peasantist", and synthesized his ideas on "progressive agriculture".
 He wrote a history of modern Romanian literature in 1923; George Călinescu dismissed this as being without aesthetic taste, calling its author "completely misunderstanding and disoriented".
 As early as 1926, he set himself up as a leading faculty opponent of hiring Lucian Blaga at Cluj, and by the following year, had launched a public campaign, offensive in tone, to discredit the poet.
 His conservative disposition, stubborn spirit, and scientist and historicist opinions stood in contrast with the poet's mysticism, and his intransigence grew as he aged.
 By 1931, he was writing a series of defamatory articles called Literatură fără rost (firește de Lucian Blaga) ("Pointless Literature (of Course by Lucian Blaga))", and his death three years later appeared to remove a major obstacle to the hire.
-According to a later critic, although Bogdan-Duică documented a series of remarkable figures, his cultural references were those of a 19th-century scholar, despite the fact that his most important work was written in the 20th.
+According to a later critic, although Bogdan-Duică documented a series of remarkable figures, his cultural references were those of a 19th-century scholar, even though his most important work was written in the 20th century.